lexicon_entry

 | def __eq__(other: object) -> bool

-Given another object to compare too it will return True
+Given another object to compare too it will return True if the other

 object is the same class and was initialised using with the same

-and maximum_number_wildcards
+maximum_n_gram_length and maximum_number_wildcards values.

 Parameters¶